pchristensenB/folder-tree-report/README.md

 <img src="/img/box2.png" width="90%" height="90%">

-6. Copy the client ID as you will need it later, save changes
+6. Copy the client ID and client secret as you will need these later, save changes

 <img src="/img/box4.png" width="90%" height="90%">